anichka1992/nrhlshopping_coding_test/README.md

 Please use java or c# to create the test application You dont need to test all the requirements.
 But feel free to expand the create as many test cases you can

+Please fork from this repo and once complete please do a PR.